ArrushC/ArrushC/README.md

 ## Things about me

 I am a human being and I can enjoy conversations about STEM, food (including vegeterianism), gaming, sport, debateful and serious topics.
-A surprising fact that you might have not known about me is that I like to watch TV's a lot.
+A surprising fact that you might have not known about me is that I like to watch TV series a lot.

 #### Hobbies
 I have some hobbies too!